watsonlu/hyperv-cookbook/README.md

 ###Remove Recipe

 No attributes required other than "name".
-This does not delete the VHD, it only removes the VM from the host.
-The VHD is still in the same location, you'll have to delete it another way.
+Set "Destroy" to "True" and it will delete the vhd as well
 ```
+node["hyperv"]["remove"]["destroy"] = "true"
 node["hyperv"]["name"]
 ```